Astroberta/PyTICS/README.md

 ### If you encounter plotting errors, try setting the 'plot' argument in the functions to False, you will still get the final data tables - plotting bugs are still being fixed.

-### The python package is available to install git clone, but using the jupyter notebook is recommended while the package is being generalised
+### The python package is available to install git clone, but using the jupyter notebook is recommended while the package is being generalised.
+If you do use the package in this way, this is how to run it:

 ```python
 import PyTICS